lddoomralakshyald-create/Business-Analyst-Portfolio/README.md

  • Count of account by account type → Pie Chart

-2️⃣ BRD — Unilever Canteen Ordering System
+2️⃣ BRD: Unilever Canteen Ordering System

 A full-scale Business Requirements Document (BRD) created for a real-world style business problem with the help of AI tools- focusing on automation and efficiency in a corporate canteen ordering process.